Henning Morawietz Group

 We extend our in vitro studies in experimental and clinical studies in vivo and analyze the putative antiarteriosclerotic potential of pharmacological intervention in the renin-angiotensin-aldosterone system or lipid-lowering drugs.

 Future Projects and Goals

 Endothelial cells play a major role in the development and differentiation of the vascular system.
 The development of a functional vascular system is also a crucial step in survival of regenerating tissue.
-Risk factors like oxidative stress and low-density lipoproteins can accelerate endothelial dysfunction and arteriosclerosis.
+Risk factors like oxidative stress, smoking, and low-density lipoproteins can accelerate endothelial dysfunction and arteriosclerosis.
 In further studies, we will try to understand the molecular mechanisms underlying these processes and develop therapeutic strategies in the treatment of cardiovascular diseases.
 Using techniques of molecular and cell biology, transgenic models and clinical studies we will try to answer the following questions:

 - Is the increased formation of reactive oxygen species and oxidized lipoproteins involved in these processes?